 Opening a savings or chequing account

-Rather than cashing your compensation through a cheque-cashing or payday loan company, consider depositing it into a low or no-fee chequing or savings account.
-Cheque-cashing or payday loan companies often charge high interest or fees, meaning you’ll end up with less money.
+By contrast, cheque-cashing or payday loan companies often charge high interest rates and fees, meaning you’ll end up with less money.

 If the community you live in does not have a local branch of a bank or credit union, you could consider opening an online account.
 You can do this without having to physically go anywhere.